pandallel/quilt/memory-bank/activeContext.md

    - Direct actor-to-actor communication pattern

 5. **Discovery System**:

    - DirectoryScanner that finds files in configured directories
    - DiscoveryActor that wraps the scanner in the actor interface
    - DiscoveryConfig for scanner parameters
    - Support for excluding patterns and hidden files
    - Event publishing for discovered materials

+6. **Cutting System**:
+   - CuttingActor that subscribes to MaterialDiscovered events
+   - Error handling for materials not found in repository
+   - ProcessingDiscoveredMaterial message for handling event data
+   - Event-driven architecture for processing
+   - Proper actor lifecycle management

 ## Recent Changes

-1. **Registry Integration**:

-   - Fully transitioned from MaterialRepository to MaterialRegistry in all actors
+1. **Cutting Actor Implementation**:

+   - Created CuttingActor that subscribes to MaterialDiscovered events
+   - Implemented proper error handling with ProcessingError events
+   - Added comprehensive test coverage for success and error paths
-   - Updated DiscoveryActor to work with the Registry
+   - Integrated with the QuiltOrchestrator for lifecycle management

+2. **Error Handling Improvements**:

+   - Added ProcessingError event type for reporting processing errors
+   - Implemented error publishing through the event bus
-   - Enhanced QuiltOrchestrator to initialize and manage the Registry
+   - Enhanced error logging with stage and material information
-   - Improved test coverage for Registry operations
+   - Improved test coverage for error scenarios

-2. **Event System Enhancements**:

-   - Implemented event monitoring in QuiltOrchestrator
-   - Changed event logging from info to debug level for better production usage
-   - Added proper subscriber setup in the test environment
+3. **Orchestrator Enhancements**:

+   - Updated QuiltOrchestrator to initialize and manage the CuttingActor
+   - Enhanced actor shutdown with proper timeout handling
-   - Improved error handling in event-related error cases
+   - Improved error propagation from actors to orchestrator
+   - Added actor health check monitoring

-3. **Code Quality Improvements**:
+4. **Code Quality Improvements**:
-   - Enhanced error message extraction in DiscoveryActor debug logging
-   - Simplified test code for better readability and maintainability
+   - Enhanced documentation across the codebase
-   - Improved pattern matching for error handling
+   - Improved error message clarity
-   - Updated documentation to reflect architectural changes
+   - Better organized test structure with dedicated test modules
+   - Added TODOs for future implementation in Milestone 6

 ## Active Decisions and Considerations